 - 2008: 24 ($324 million)

 The value is nice but we know majority owner Clay Bennett is looking at that salary cap mark, $134 million.
 That’s approximately $15 million over the luxury tax line and boy are the Thunder going to pay.
 Right now their salary cap and luxury tax is approximate $149 million.
 This is a small market team with their largest sponsor laying people off and selling off assets.
 Oklahoma City has a thin margin for error.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!